Call Us Today! (702) 254-7577

 Most CPR trained individuals are aware of the AHA suggested chest compression rate of around 100 to 120 compressions per minute and consistent rates above or below that range appear to reduce survival to discharge.

-However, multiple studies have shown that a single person performing CPR is often unable to maintain the consistently high level of compressions per minute until the emergency services arrive.
+However, multiple studies have shown that a single person performing CPR is often unable to maintain a consistently high level of compressions per minute until the emergency services arrive.

 This is because most people underestimate the physical strain that performing CPR over an extended period of time represents, highlighting the importance of group CPR, where compressions can be performed by multiple people in sequence to prevent exhaustion.